 The Split Test for Elementor uses data on your own server – this makes it a safe choice for those concerned with GDPR compliance as you’re not collecting any additional visitor info or sharing it with a third party.

 We’ve covered plenty of A/B split testing tools for various WordPress content elements, however we’ve missed e-commerce which can be a bit tricky.
-That’s where the WooCommerce Simple Split Testing plugin comes in.
+That’s where the A/B Testing for WooCommerce plugin comes in.

 While not a plugin, you have to give it to Google for creating one of the top split testing tools available for any website (WordPress or not).
 Google Optimize links directly to your Google Analytics account.
 This means you’ll have access to highly accurate data based on the actual performance of your split tests pretty much immediately.
 Plus it’s already setup to test desktop and mobile variations.